neondatabase/website/content/docs/integrations/integrations-intro.md

 ---
 title: Integrations
-subtitle: Extend your database by integrating for your favorite tools
+subtitle: Extend your database by integrating your favorite tools
 enableTableOfContents: true
 isDraft: false
 ---